KiLimePie/NameEdit/README.md

 # NameFormatting
-Utilizes a file of names to generate a new file with different formats of the names.
+Utilizes a file of names to generate a new file with different formats of the names with Python.